-Senior Vice President of Strategy and Ventures
+Executive Vice President of Strategy and Ventures & President of Foodservice

 Monica has more than two decades of strategy, marketing and organizational experience.
 Before joining Tyson Foods in 2016, she worked for the Coca-Cola Company, where she was senior vice president of Strategy, Decision Support and eCommerce for the company’s North American Group.
 Prior to Coca-Cola, she was the founding CEO of big data-driven startup, The Alumni Factor, and spent 19 years at McKinsey & Company, one of the world’s top management consulting firms, where she focused on the consumer and retail sectors.
 At McKinsey, she co-founded McKinsey’s consumer innovation practice in the Americas and led its consumer organization practice, particularly focusing on capability building in demand-generation drivers such as sales, marketing, pricing, and innovation.